ryanjeffares/poise/README.md

     * Member variable access as well as extension function access
     * Need to generate `PoiseType` instances for these, and hook them into everything else...
 * ~~GC for cycles~~
+    * Investigate horrible performance with Clang with cycles.poise (n=10000)
 * ~~Binary/Hex literals~~
 * ~~Digit separators~~
 * Constants